For the issuance of burning permits for properties located in:

 That portion of Oregon Township protected by Lapeer Fire & Rescue (view map)

-by the Lapeer City Commission or by the Fire Chief.
+except for Special Events approved by the City Commission or by the Fire Chief.

 Is defined as the open burning of leaves, tree branches or yard trimmings originating on the premises of private residences and burned on those premises.
 The burning of these materials shall not create a nuisance.
 Also included are recreational bonfires and construction related warming fires using firewood.